-In addition to satisfying the 'knowingly' requirement, waiver in special circumstances requires the existence of 'special circumstances other than financial hardship alone that make it desirable to waive the debt'.
+In addition to satisfying the 'knowingly' requirement, waiver in special circumstances requires the existence of 'special circumstances other than financial hardship alone that make it desirable to waive the debt'.52

 Special circumstances are not defined in the SS Act or the SS Guide, with the Guide noting that AAT and Federal Court decisions have found that providing a list of factors limiting the discretion is neither possible nor desirable.
 The Guide states that special circumstances should take into account all of the person's circumstances based on a combination of factors, including the physical and emotional state of the person together with their decision-making capacity and financial circumstances.
+The second state of the person together with their decision-making capacity and financial circumstances.